Data Loss Prevention Policy Template

 DLP policies on Microsoft Exchange

-Microsoft Exchange offers data loss prevention (DLP) policy templates that can help safeguard organizational data stored and transmitted via an Exchange server.
+Microsoft Exchange offers DLP policy templates that can help safeguard organizational data stored and transmitted via an Exchange server.

-They can help you manage payment card industry data security standard (PCI-DSS), Gramm-Leach-Bliley act (GLBA) data, and United States personally identifiable information (U.S. PII).
+They can help you manage PCI DSS and GLBA data, and US PII.
 DLP policies help with the full scope of traditional mail flow rules, and you can add more rules after establishing a DLP policy.

 Prerequisites for creating Microsoft Exchange DLP templates:

-- Configure the user and administrator accounts and check the transport pipeline (to ensure you can send email to external email clients).
-For more details read the document here.
+- Configure the user and administrator accounts, and check the transport pipeline to ensure you can send emails to external email clients.
+For more details read this document.

 - Receive permission from the security team or relevant authorities to create a DLP policy.